 Matthews’ book is like talking to a personal trainer for a few hours.
 This hypothetical trainer has ordinary knowledge and is able to provide you general advice.
-Unlike some of the books he references (Supple Leapord & Starting Strength) there is nothing particularly powerful about Matthews book.
+Unlike some of the books he references (Supple Leopard & Starting Strength), there is nothing particularly powerful about Matthews book.
 Those books are amazing.
-I also have particular disdain with the wall of weight loss pictures he lines up in the front of the book.
-Do you ever notice that you never see people get worse in a before and after :-).
-It doesn’t matter that you had 20 people get results on your system.. what matters is how the average person does.
+I also have particular disdain for the wall of weight loss pictures he lines up in the front of the book.
+Do you ever notice that you never see people get worse in a before and after :-)?
+It doesn’t matter that you had 20 people get results on your system… what matters is how the average person does.
 On the plus side, the book is a very easy read.
 I finished it in about 30 minutes.
 The table of contents is very good as well.

 Pricing for Bigger Leaner Stronger Book